 Ann Devroy Fellowship Committee, member, 4/02-present.

-Help select and interview each year's Ann Devroy Fellowship winner; help maintain ties with the fellowship's sponsors at The Washington Post; formally introduced 2003 featured speaker Lou Cannon; recruited and introduced 2010 featured speaker Helen Thomas – and 2012 featured speakers Bob Edwards and Gene Weingarten, and 2014 featured speaker Scott Wilson.
+Help select and interview each year's Ann Devroy Fellowship winner; help maintain ties with the fellowship's sponsors at The Washington Post; formally introduced 2003 featured speaker Lou Cannon; recruited and introduced 2010 featured speaker Helen Thomas, 2012 featured speakers Bob Edwards and Gene Weingarten, and 2014 featured speaker Scott Wilson.

 Club Baseball, faculty adviser, 2/01-12/07.